kisstkondoros/gutter-preview/README.md

-# Gutter Preview - Visual Studio Code Extension
+# Image Preview - Visual Studio Code Extension

-Shows image preview in the gutter
+Shows image preview in the gutter and on hover

 ## It looks like this